Francesca French

 Francesca Law French (馮貴石 (Féng Guìshí); 12 December 1871 – 2 August 1960) was a British Protestant Christian missionary in China.
 She served with the China Inland Mission.
+French was part of the inseparable "trio" of missionaries along with Mildred Cable and her sister Eva French.
+The trio is best known for their missionary efforts along remote caravan routes in Central Asia and the Gobi Desert.

 Early career

 French was born in Bruges, Belgium, the second daughter of English parents John Erington French and his first cousin Frances Elizabeth French.
 She was educated at the secondary school in Geneva, Switzerland.
 Her older sister, Evangeline F. French had gone to China as a missionary in 1893.
 Francesca wanted to go to China also, but she remained in England to care for her aging mother.
 After her mother died, in 1908 she joined her sister in China.

 The French sisters were stationed with Mildred Cable in Huozhou, Shanxi and travelled constantly in the surrounding area.
 They became known as the "trio."
 Francesca was the quietest of the three and described as sensitive, sympathetic, bookish, and artistic.
 After 20 years in Huozhou, the trio believed that the mission should be turned over to Chinese leaders and the three applied to work in relatively unknown, largely Muslim western China.
 Although there were doubts that women should be assigned to this region their proposal was finally accepted in 1923.